maxwell260/CookieLogger/README.md

 IMPORTANT
 1. The given e-mail must be a Google based e-mail (example@gmail.com)
-2. Both PCs must have an Internet connection and able to reach Gmail servers
+2. Both PCs must have an Internet connection and be able to reach Gmail servers

 HOW TO USE IT